opulo-inc/ohai/docs/lumen/drag-chain/index.md

     ![](img/XMCableRight.jpeg)

 1. Route XM Cable through the zip ties and the retaining slot of `x-cable-chain-bracket`.
-Install the bracket between the 12th and 13th drag chain covers.
 Cable retaining slot of the bracket should face towards the motherboard side of the drag chain, with the XM cable exiting towards the user once in final position.

     ![](img/XMCableandBracketInstall1.jpeg)

+1. Install the bracket between the 12th and 13th drag chain covers.
+Slide the drag chain covers into the slots in the side of `x-cable-chain-bracket`

 1. Close the drag chain covers holding the `x-cable-chain-bracket` in place.
 Pull XM cable through until slack is removed.